trumans/selenium-python-wikipedia/README.md

-The project uses Python and Selenium WebDriver with a page-object model structure to verify web elements on Wikipedia.org.
+The project uses Python and Selenium WebDriver with a page-object model structure to verify Wikipedia.org.
 Test cases use the PyUnit/unittest framework.

-Project organization
+# Code organization #
+## test_wikipedia.py ##
+### Test Cases ###
-* **test_wikipedia.py** - defines test cases using the PyUnit convention of method names beginning with "test_" in the class names beginning with "Test".
-Test case methods call helper functions defined in the same class which create page object instances and call related methods.
-This aids readability by allowing tests definitions to have a concise sequence of function calls.
+* Test cases methods names beginning with "test_" in the class names that begin with "Test".
+* Test cases begin with calling an open_some_page method to receive a page object which it passes to helper functions that interact or verify with the page.
+* Whenever a test case calls a method that triggers a new page, it expects to receive a page object from the method for the new page.
+### Helper Functions ###
+* Defined in the class with test cases they support
+* Call page object methods which call Selenium.
+* Helper method that trigger the need for a new page object (e.g. click which opens an new page) returns the appropriate page object for the destination page.
+## pages.py ##
-* **pages.py** - defines classes for each page containing web element locators and methods to interact with the elements.
+* Defines classes for each web page
+* Defines web element locators and methods that call Selenium.
+## wait_for.py ##
-* **wait_for.py** - decorator to wait for a web element to be present before continuing.
+* Decorator to wait for a web element to be present before continuing.

 # Prerequisites #